kevinj22/CNRec/README.md

 # CNRec: Content News Recommendation Dataset
 CNRec Dataset Associated with Content based News Recommendation via Shortest Entity Distance over Knowledge Graph

-{\it CNRec} provides document to document similarity as well as whether a pair of articles was considered a good recommendation.
-The {\it CNRec} data set consists of 2700 pairs of news articles, selected from 30 groupings of 10 articles of human perceived similarity \ref{CNrec_Group_Ex}.
+CNRec provides document to document similarity as well as whether a pair of articles was considered a good recommendation.
+The data set consists of 2700 pairs of news articles, selected from 30 groupings of 10 articles of human perceived similarity.
 In total we have 300 unique news articles originally published in a period of 3 consecutive days between August 25-28, 2014.
 Each article is paired with all other articles in the same group.
 This results in 45 pairs that should produce positive similarity ratings.
 Another 45 pairs are randomly generated across other groups resulting in 2700 total pairs.
 The 3 day period, as well as the grouping and pairing procedure, provides a ideal set of articles to process.
-It allows engineers to focus on direct algorithm design rather than filtering relevant articles by time, or overlapping entities \cite{EfficientGraph}, before computations.
+It allows engineers to focus on direct algorithm design rather than filtering relevant articles by time, or overlapping entities, before computations.

+## Annotation

 Each pair of articles is rated by 6 human annotators against two questions: